Aider-AI/aider/docs/llms.md

 # Using a .env file

-Aider will read environment variables from a `.env` file in the current directory.
+Aider will read environment variables from a `.env` file in root of your git repo or in current directory.
+You can give it an explicit file to load with the `--env-file <filename>` parameter.

-You can use it to store various keys and other settings for the models you use with aider.
+You can use a `.env` file to store various keys and other settings for the models you use with aider.

 Here is an example `.env` file: